 Difficulty: Easy; Wheelchair Accessible

-For those looking for a mini-adventure, the Archaeology Trail is perfect!
-Just an easy five minutes uphill from the Visitor Center will take you to foundational remains of an Ancestral Puebloan food storage shelter.
+For those looking for a mini adventure in Zion National Park, the Archaeology Trail is perfect!
+Just a moderate five minutes uphill from the Visitor Center will take you to foundational remains of an Ancestral Puebloan food storage shelter.
 The best part?
-You’ll get rewarded with breathtaking views at the top that make it all worth your while.
+You’ll get amazing views at the top!

 Trail: Archaeology Trail